Karri6/db-and-web-dev/sovellus/instructions.md

 To test the app as and admin user try logging in with credentials **username:** 'admin' and **password:** 'admin'.
 If you have completed the steps to configure the database, you should be able to use the application as an admin user now.

+If you are still unable to access the app as an admin please refer to [admin user instructions]()